mathworks/matlab-with-python/README.md

 They show examples of speech-to-text recognition and sentiment analysis of the detected text by combining MATLAB and Python functionality.

+More info and examples in the [doc for using MATLAB with Python](https://mathworks.com/help/matlab/python-language.html)

 ### Setup and Requirements

-This example requires MATLAB R2019b or later, as well as Statistics and Machine Toolbox and Text Analytics Toolbox.
+This example requires MATLAB R2019b or later (for text analytics functionality), as well as Statistics and Machine Toolbox and Text Analytics Toolbox.

 You will also need to install Python and the appropriate packages to run